Birth Doula Care

 Working with the Itsabelly team means you have the reassurance of having two doulas know your birth plans.
-The teams works in pairs to provide well rounded information and support.
-During the prenatal visits the doulas will work through your birth plan and help you find answers to your questions.
+The team works in pairs to provide well-rounded information and support.
+During prenatal visits, the doulas will work through your birth plan and help you find answers to your questions.
 When the time comes to deliver one of the two doulas will join you when you are ready.

 Our Birth Doulas

 All of the doulas within our group hold education as a key to support their clients.
 Evidence based and baby friendly practices are our goal.

 Prenatal visits to talk about your pregnancy, your hopes & fears, how you manage discomfort, and work on your birth plan.

 Our intensive intake form covers many aspects of how you would like to birth your baby.
 We answer any questions that come up through the process of filling it out and help you find the information needed for more education.

 On-call availability 24 hours a day, two weeks before your estimated due date until baby is born